-To assist the Student Government Association in its support of other student organizations across campus, a membership fee of \$20 per semester is collected from every student.
+To assist the Student Government Association in its support of other student organizations across campus, a membership fee of \$25 per semester is collected from all full time students.

 Additional Costs and Fees

 Books, special charges for instruction in music, supplies for art, special tutoring, and incidentals are not included in the previous totals.
 Some classes may require additional fees.
 Those fees are available in the Schedule of Courses each semester.
 Textbooks and supplies can be acquired at King's Creek Books and may cost as much as \$350-\$400 per semester.